-\mathbf{X}
+$\mathbf{X}$

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended January 31, 2016 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 001-35667 AMBARELLA, INC. (Exact name of registrant as specified in its charter) Cayman Islands 98-0459628 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 3101 Jay Street Santa Clara, California 95054 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (408) 734-8888 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Ordinary Share, \$0.00045 Par Value Per Share NASDAQ Global Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗵 NO 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-YES 🗆 NO 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-I argo accolorated filor
+For the fiscal year of ended January 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) ) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period f rom to Commission File Number: 001-35667 AMBARE ELLA, INC. (Exact name of registrat nt as specified in its charter) Cayman Islands 98-0459628 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 3101 Jay Street Santa Clara, California 95054 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (408) 734-8888 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Ordinary Share, \$0.00045 Par Value Per Share NASDAQ Global Market Securities registered pursuant to Section 12(g) of the Act: I None Indicate by check mark if the registrant is a well-known seasoned issuer, as de fined in Rule 405 of the Securities Act.
+YES $\boxtimes$ NO $\Box$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+YES $\Box$ NO $\boxtimes$ prece Indicate by check mark whether the registrant (1) has filed all reports required eding 12 months and (2) has been subject to such filing requirements for the past to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the 90 days.
+YES $\boxtimes$ NO $\square$ l posted on its corporate Web site, if any, every Interactive Data File required to be r) during the preceding 12 months (or for such shorter period that the registrant was rogic Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the reference in Part III of this Form $10 \text{ K}$ or any amendment to this Form $10 \text{ K}$ registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.